zsoftly/zsoftly-services/docs/index.md

 ---

-© 2025 ZSoftly Technologies Inc. All rights reserved.
+© 2025 ZSoftly.
+All rights reserved.